Buckinghamshire County Council Waste Management Project

 Greatmoor EfW is located near Woodham situated to the north of the county adjacent to Calvert Landfill site which is also operated by FCC.
 Construction of the EfW commenced in September 2013 as part of the residual waste contract and the site became fully operational in June 2016.

-The FGT process neutralises emissions before being released to the atmosphere which generates by-products that are removed for landfill disposal following specialist hazardous waste treatment.
+The FGT process neutralises emissions before being released to the atmosphere.
+The process generates by-products that are removed for landfill disposal following specialist hazardous waste treatment at another FCC facility.
 Efficient EfW operation moderates the volumes of residual by-product outputs and further recovery methods are used to further reduce this and minimise landfill disposal.
+A diagrammatic flow illustrating the Greatmoor EfW process is included in figure 2 below.

 For more background on EfW please see the Greatmoor EfW website.